CV.

 ATTENTION, EYE MOVEMENTS & INSIGHT

-I'm researching how the vision-system is involved in insight problem-solving and creativity.
+These studies investigate how the vision-system is involved in insight problem-solving and creativity.
 People often report having their best creative ideas while they are shutting their eyes, looking on a white wall or out the window.
 What are the attentive correlates, and corresponding biomarkers of this modulation?

 NOVELTY, REWARD & DOPAMINE SYSTEM